Antares0982/ssrJSON/README.md

   File "<python-input>", line 1, in <module>
     ssrjson.dumps({"a": "b", "c": {"d": True}, "e": [1, 2]}, indent=3)
     ~~~~~~~~~~~~~^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-ValueError: indent must be 0, 2, or 4
+ValueError: integer indent must be 2 or 4
 ```

 ### Other Arguments Supported by Python's json